EthanDenny/resume/README.md

 My [resume](resume.md) in Markdown form.

-The Markdown version is rendered into HTML for use with [Github pages](https://ethandenny.github.io/resume).
+Available in an easy-to-read-form with [Github pages](https://ethandenny.github.io/resume).